malsyned/gitdot/docs/README.md

     destroy     delete the git repository
     clone       clone an existing repository
-    dstatus     display status of all hidden files
+    dstatus     display status of all hidden files bindump     create text versions of binary files as configured in ~/.config/gitdot/bindump.conf

 Any other command and arguments are passed unmodified to git with the working directory and git directory configured appropriately for